tattle-made/Uli/README.md

 Based on feedback from the beta on potential misuse of the feature, it has been removed from the current version till more checks and balances can be built in.

-The ultimate aim of the project is to envision creative and collective responses to the structural problem of violence experienced online and help build solidarity and shared understanding while empowering users to take back control of their digital experience.
+The ultimate aim of the project is to envision creative and collective responses to the structural issue of online voilence and help build solidarity and shared understanding and empowering users to regain control of their digital experience.

 ### Situating machine learning: